noelalfaro/eventfull-data-dashboard/readme.md

 Submitted by: Noel Alfaro

 This is a web app built using react and uses the Seatgeek API to showcase different events across the United States.
+The user can search across different events that are being fetched.

-Time spent: ~5 hours spent in total
+Time spent: ~9 hours spent in total

 ## Required Features